-NOLA woman survives harrowing ordeal at Hard Rock Hotel worksite
+NOLA woman survives harrowing ordeal at Hard Rock Hotel work site

 NEW ORLEANS- Saturday's building collapse took the lives of 3 workers and forever changed others in an instant.

-Among the survivors of the hard rock hotel site is a local woman who's thankful to be here after a harrowing experience.
+Among the survivors of the Hard Rock Hotel site is a local woman who's thankful to be here after a harrowing experience.

-Chanyra Williams, a Hard Rock Survivor, said "I thought about my girls.
-One is about to graduate high school and the other is away in college and I just thought about, I don't want nobody to call them, to say that I'm dead, ya know."
+Chanyra Williams, who worked at the site said, "I thought about my girls.
+One is about to graduate high school and the other is away in college and I just thought about, I don't want nobody to call them, to say that I'm dead, ya know?"

-For Chanyra Williams, Saturday morning on her construction job at the Hard Rock hotel site was just like any other morning.
+For Chanyra Williams, Saturday morning at work was just like any other morning.
 She was operating the buck hoist elevator when the unthinkable happened.

 "By me being inside of the hoist, I didn't actually know what was happening.
 I just knew something was falling.
 I didn't know what was going on.
 I didn't process that it was the building that collapsed on me, until afterwards when they got me out, and I looked up."